Current MFA Students

 Cydnee Devereaux lives in Nashville.

 Carla Diaz is from New York City.
-She received her M.F.A. in fiction from Vanderbilt University, where she served as Nonfiction Editor for Nashville Review.
-Her work has been supported by scholarships from the Bread Loaf Writers’ Conference and the Minnesota Northwoods Writers’ Conference, and was chosen as a finalist for the 2017 American Short Fiction Prize.
+She is a fiction candidate at Vanderbilt University’s MFA, where she serves as an editor for Nashville Review.
+Her work has been supported by a work-study scholarship from the Bread Loaf Writers’ Conference and is forthcoming from The Kenyon Review.

 Carlina Duan is a second-year MFA student in Poetry.
 She hails from Ann Arbor, MI, and is the owner of a supreme sweet tooth.
 Her poems can be found in Narrative Magazine, Black Warrior Review, The Margins, Tupelo Quarterly, and elsewhere.
 Carlina is the winner of multiple Hopwood awards, a Fulbright grant, the Edna Meudt Poetry Award, and the 1st Place Winner of Narrative Magazine’s 30 Below Contest.
 Her debut poetry collection, I Wore My Blackest Hair, was published by Little A in 2017.
 Carlina is the Co-Editor-in-Chief of the Nashville Review.
 She works on watering her plants every day.